TheTrio/SlickConvert/README.md

 ## Which OS does it run on

-Currently, SlickConvert only supports Windows - anything above Vista should be fine.
-In the future, it might be expanded for Linux and Mac.
+Currently, SlickConvert only supports Windows - anything above Vista should be fine, although Windows 10 is recommended to make use of all of SlickConvert's features.

+In the future, SlickConvert might be expanded for Linux and Mac.

 ## Where to contact us